ghtmtt/sito-pelican/content/blog/en/pelican-setup.md

 This theme is great because it supports really a lot of different plugins and you can customize it with a very little effort.

 Changing templates is really super easy.
-Just go on [this webiste](https://github.com/getpelican/pelican-themes) and if you are familiar with `git` you cann clone the repository, else download it as zip.
+Just go on [this webiste](https://github.com/getpelican/pelican-themes) and if you are familiar with `git` you can clone the repository, else download it as zip.

 Every folder is a theme; so you can see that you have a lot of themes available (once you have chosen you theme, you can keep just that folder).